-Oil falls from five-month highs as Russia signals output increase
+Oil drops on global growth worry, possible output rise

 “I think what’s really giving the market pause is that nobody can actually come close to predicting what’s going to happen in tonight’s API report,” Phil Flynn, analyst at Price Futures Group in Chicago.

-Additional reporting by Alex Lawler in London and Henning Gloystein Singapore; Editing by Marguerita Choy and David Evans
+Additional reporting by Alex Lawler in London and Henning Gloystein Singapore; Editing by Marguerita Choy and Bernadette Baum